Chapter 9. Troubleshooting DM Multipath

 If a multipath device is configured with the features "1 queue_if_no_path" option, then any process that issues I/O hangs until one or more paths are restored.
 To avoid this, set the no_path_retry N parameter in the /etc/multipath.conf file, where N is the number of times the system should retry a path.

-If you need to use the features "1 queue_if_no_path" option and you experience the issue noted here, you can disable the queueing policy at runtime for a particular LUN, for which all the paths are unavailable.
+To use the features "1 queue_if_no_path" option without the described problem, you can disable the queueing policy at runtime for a particular LUN, for which all paths are unavailable.

 Procedure